Brazil–Russia relations: History

 In February 2022, Brazilian President Jair Bolsonaro visited Russia.
 He met Russian President Vladimir Putin.
-At the center of the talks, the economic alliance between the two countries since Russia is a major purchaser of Brazilian beef, while Russia supplies significant amounts of potash fertilizer to the Brazilian nation.
+At the centre of the talks, the economic alliance between the two countries since Russia is a major purchaser of Brazilian beef, while Russia supplies significant amounts of potash fertilizer to the Brazilian nation.
 According to the Moscow State Institute of International Relations, Brazil has been identified as a strategic partner in Latin America, which includes military cooperation.
-Both President Bolsonaro and aspiring president Lula da Silva seek close relations with Russia on all levels of government.
+Both President Bolsonaro and aspiring president Lula da Silva sought close relations with Russia on all levels of government.
 Bolsonaro stated that Brazil was in “solidarity” with Russia.
 The Russian Federation likewise emphasized the 'pragmatic approach' of bilateral relations that put ideological differences aside.

+In February 2022, Brazil voted in favor of a draft United Nations Security Council resolution condemning Russia's invasion of Ukraine.
+However, Bolsonaro declined to condemn Russian's invasion of Ukraine.
+Bolsonaro stated, "Brazil will not take sides."
 In July 2022, Bolsonaro opposed sanctions on Russia following the 2022 Russian invasion of Ukraine and stated that Russia backed Brazil's position on the sovereignty of the Amazon.

 Current relations

-In recent years, the relationship between the countries has been significantly widened through visits by senior officials, multilateral dialogue (UN, G-20, BRICS), increased trade and cooperation, especially in aerospace and technical-military matters.
-Brazil and Russia are "Strategic Partners and Technological Allies".
+In recent years, the relationship between the countries has been widened through visits by senior officials, multilateral dialogue (UN, G-20, BRICS), and increased trade and cooperation, especially in aerospace and technical-military matters.

 The two countries are committed to achieving US$10 billion in trade.
 In 2012, the bilateral exchange registered almost US$6 billion.
 The number of Brazilian companies installed in Russia has grown significantly.
 Cooperation in sanitary and phytosanitary matters has advanced, benefiting the trade of meat as Russia is one of the largest importers of beef and pork produced in Brazil.

 Brazil and Russia have converging positions on many issues on the international agenda, sharing the conviction that it is necessary to reform the structures of global governance, with a view to building an institutional architecture more consistent with the contemporary world.

 The consolidation of the BRICS grouping is one of the axes of relations between Brazil and Russia.
 Initially seen as a purely economic concept, BRICS presents itself today as a platform for political coordination in proposing solutions to international challenges.
 Both countries are committed to advancing two BRICS cooperation projects - the New Development Bank and the Contingent Reserve Arrangement.

 Cultural cooperation is also a sizeable aspect of the bilateral relationship.
 Since 2008, annual editions of the Brazilian Film Festival have been held in Russia.
 Russia has contributed to the training of Brazilian dancers, within the framework of the partnership created when the Bolshoi Ballet School branch opened in the city of Joinville (2001).
 The prospect of expanding the network of Portuguese and Russian languages in the main Russian and Brazilian universities demonstrates the growing mutual interest of students.

 Brazil has an embassy in Moscow and Russia has an embassy in Brasilia.